 ProQuest's Colonial State Papers database has now moved to the ProQuest platform.
-While the legacy version of this database will be available to access up to March 2017, you can start to use the new version immediately.
+While the legacy version of this database will be available to access up to Summer 2017, you can start to use the new version immediately.
 Information on searching through the ProQuest Platform is available in this guide.

 Frequent users may also want to watch this page and sign up for updates as the product completes its move.

 Colonial State Papers provides users with access to primary source documents from the sixteenth to the eighteenth centuries.
 The earliest English settlements in North America, encounters with Native Americans, piracy in the Atlantic and Caribbean, the trade in slaves and English conflicts with the Spanish and French are all covered in this database.

 Colonial State Papers integrates two research tools as one service:

 Bringing them together in this way combines the searchable metadata of the Calendar with the full-colour digital reproductions of the original CO 1 documents.
 All of the documents from CO 1, including a number of contemporary hand-drawn maps, have been reproduced as full-colour, high quality images digitised directly from the original documents.
 Users can search or browse the database and will be able to limit their view to just those records with images from CO 1 or expand it to include all documents recorded in the Calendar.